The job of engine coolant antifreeze, is to protect the engine from, severe temperature and corrosion.

 - Along with freezing protection down to -34 degrees F.

-By comparison, a 50/50 mixture of propylene glycol (PG) antifreeze and water will provide:
+On the other hand, a 50/50 mixture of propylene glycol (PG) antifreeze and water will provide:

 - Boiling protection to 257 degrees F.